Crab pasta is incredibly quick and easy, but also wonderfully fresh, delicately flavored and thoroughly delicious. A great quick meal.

 Crab pasta is so easy and delicious, it’s definitely one to add into your meal plan for a night when you don’t have all that much time, but still want something tasty and homemade.
 It’s definitely going to be something we have again soon.

-A ridiculously easy and tasty combination.
+This crab pasta is a ridiculously easy and tasty combination.

 - 8 oz pasta 225g, recommend wholewheat spaghetti/thin spaghetti or linguini